leonjza/frida-boot/course/2-chapter-2/frida.md

 > Inject JavaScript to explore native apps on Windows, Mac, Linux and iOS.

-I had no clue what that meant back the, but even today, both descriptions remain true.
+I had no clue what that meant back then, but even today, both descriptions remain true.

 We are not really going to dive into the internals of Frida itself.
-While I absolutely want to encourage you to do so (and to contibute to the project), that won't be nessesary for now.
+While I absolutely want to encourage you to do so (and to contribute to the project), that won't be necessary for now.

 ## frida components